Dec 16 to Dec 22: Family, Relationships, & Who We Are

-Reading: Here and Now, Chapter IX to Chapter XI (p.
-155 to 200)
+Reading: Here and Now, Chapter I to Chapter IV (pages 15-83)

 Here is a process that you might find helpful as you explore the readings.

-1. Concentrate on one chapter per day.
+1. Concentrate on one chapter per day or between seven and nine brief meditations

 2. Read all of the meditations in the selected chapter in the order presented to gain insight into Henri’s approach to this element of the spiritual life.